The Romance of Tarzan: Plot

 The film opens with flashbacks from Tarzan of the Apes to establish the back story.
-The African expedition led by Professor Porter (Thomas Jefferson) to find Tarzan (Elmo Lincoln), the ape-raised heir of Lord Greystoke, has been crowned with success, and Tarzan and Porter's daughter Jane (Enid Markey) are in love.
+The African expedition led by Professor Porter to find Tarzan, the ape-raised heir of Lord Greystoke, has been crowned with success, and Tarzan and Porter's daughter Jane are in love.

 The party now prepares to return to civilization when it is attacked by natives and separated from the ape-man.
-Tarzan's paternal cousin William Cecil Clayton (Colin Kenny), the current Lord Greystoke, desiring to keep his wealth and title, reports having seen the savages kill Tarzan.
+Tarzan's paternal cousin William Cecil Clayton, the current Lord Greystoke, desiring to keep his wealth and title, reports having seen the savages kill Tarzan.
 Believing him dead, they leave without their charge.
 But Tarzan has in fact survived, and is eager to be reunited with Jane.
 Finding his new friends gone he swims out to another boat to follow.

 Eventually he reaches the United States, and is landed near the Porters' ranch in San Francisco, California.
-Tarzan in civilization is like a bull in a china shop, as is demonstrated early in a destructive incident in a dance hall, where his prowess impresses La Belle Odine (Cleo Madison).
+Tarzan in civilization is like a bull in a china shop, as is demonstrated early in a destructive incident in a dance hall, where his prowess impresses La Belle Odine.
 Things get back on track when Jane is kidnapped by outlaws, presenting him with the opportunity to rescue her.
 Jane, however, is cold to him, as Clayton has falsely convinced her he is in love with the other woman.
 Heartbroken, Tarzan swears off civilization and returns to Africa.
 Belatedly learning the truth from Odine, Jane follows, and is happily reunited with her lover in the jungle.